prajvalas/API-Health-Checker/README.md

 3. Navigate to the directory where the project files are present using `cd API-Health-Checker`
 4. Install dependencies using `pip install -r requirements.txt` for python or `pip3 install -r requirements.txt` for python3
 5. Run the code using the command `python main.py` for python or `python3 main.py` for python3
 6. On entering this, you'll be prompted to enter the file path for your input file.
-Enter the path as such `/Users/username/Desktop/input.yml` and hit Enter
+Enter the path, for example `input.yml` if it is in the same directory as the code or `/Users/username/Desktop/input.yml` if it on the desktop and hit Enter

 **How it works**
 It performs a health check for all API endpoints mentioned in the input file.